napeits/frstack/README.md

 Bug fixing needed:
 * Make this work on both Debian / Fedora (anything that support systemd).
-Does CentOS 7 support systemd?
-* Vagrant - need a
 * looks like the HOSTNAME needs to be set to the fqdn on the machine /etc/sysconfig/network  or openam config bombs out This is fixed for Vagrant by setting config.vm.hostname.
-Need a fix for other hosts
+Need a fix for other environments
 * tomcat agent installer does not put filter in global web.xml.
 Need to fix up apps web.xml

-* Create fr/.bashrc file with path to common commands
-* More dynamic configuration (cookie domains, base DN, etc).
 * Configure agents (right now apache is installed but not configured)
 * Configure some sample policies
 * Add HA, multi-master replication, etc